 - All members of staff are issued with their own unique user id and password to ensure there is accountability and an audit trail of their activities.
 Staff should to never divulge their passwords to anyone. - Staff should not leave themselves logged on when they leave a computer unattended.
 Computers should be configured to present a screen lock and authentication challenge after a period of inactivity.
 This is to protect against unauthorised access. - Staff should change their passwords regularly.
 The network should be set up to ask for a password change every month. - Staff using the Internet are expected not to deliberately seek out offensive materials.
-Staff who believe that an inappropriate item has passed through the filter should report it to the DSL/DDSL. - Staff Members who communicate with children by e-mail should only send messages from and to the official class accounts provided by their schools, since these can be audited if there are any suggestions of misuse. - Photographs of children, in which individuals can be identified, will only be used on the website if the school has written permission.
+Staff who believe that an inappropriate item has passed through the filter should report it to the Schools ICT Helpline, by phone if the matter is urgent (0845 045 0973).
+Non-urgent queries can be sent to ict.helpline@cambridgeshire.gov.uk. - Staff Members who communicate with children by e-mail should only send messages from and to the official class accounts provided by their schools, since these can be audited if there are any suggestions of misuse. - Photographs of children, in which individuals can be identified, will only be used on the website if the school has written permission.
 Parents may withdraw permission at any time by contacting the school office - Staff should not install software to the computer from the Internet or other media unless with the permission of the headteacher or computing co-ordinator. - Staff should understand that this guidance also applies to the off-site use of school equipment and portable equipment brought into school.